 The President shall be the chief executive officer of the Society, shall preside at business meetings of the Society, shall be responsible for executing policies determined at the business meetings, shall act as spokesperson for the Society, be its legal representative and be an ex-officio member of all committees.

 The Vice-president shall assist the President in the performance of his/her duties and assume these duties in his/her absence.
 The Vice-president shall also chair the Membership Committee.

 When a new President is elected, the current President assumes the office of Past President at the close of the Annual Business Meeting.
-The Past President chairs serves on the Membership Committee, and is available to assume the duties of President if the vice-president is not available.
+The Past President chairs serves on the Membership Committee, and is available to assume the duties of President if the President and the Vice-President are not available.
 A vacancy in the office of Past President shall be filled by a former Past President approved by a majority of the Council.
 After receiving a nomination from the President, other Officers and Councilors may nominate additional Past Presidents.
 The ballot will consist of all seconded nominations.